empyreanx/obj-viewer/README.md

 **Note:** All file references (material libraries, textures) are assumed to be relative to the *.obj file.

-**Current Limitations:**
-* Assumptions are made about the bounds of the model.
-* Points are ignored.
-* Many material properties are ignored.

 **TODO:**
-* Address limitations.
 * Implement Arcball technique for mouse interaction.
 * Implement anti-aliasing.